 - Throwaway Code / Fast Development: If you are generating code which is throwaway as when developing a proof of concept or alpha version.
 Sometimes you might find it easier and faster to inline code if you are both the designer, developer and tester.

 - Small Inline CSS or Few CSS Rules: You have very few rules.
 As a rule of thumb, if the external CSS file is less than 3 or 4 Kb you could inline the code.
-I would suggest doing it programatically, but still maintaining an external file for development.
+I would suggest doing it programmatically, but still maintaining an external file for development.
 I believe some minifiers and CMS plugins offer this feature to reduce the latency of an extra server request.

 - No or Few Repeat Visitors: You have no repeat page views or repeat visitors, hence there is no benefit from browser caching or smaller page size.